 Let’s Talk About the Gray Rock Method

+The Gray Rock Method will help you to communicate effectively with a narcissist and avoid drama as much as possible.
+It’s the only way that you’ll ever be able to have any control over a narcissist at all – and the only means of effective communication in the long run.
 You may have heard of the gray rock method before, especially if you know you’re dealing with a toxic narcissist.
 But you may not realize that there’s a very real danger in using this technique – and it isn’t what you suspect (it doesn’t have anything to do with the narcissist directly!).

 In this video, I’ll explain what the gray rock method is, and I’ll tell you who invented it – plus, I’ll offer tips and ideas on using the method to communicate effectively with a narcissist – plus I’ll fill you in on what the dangerous part of the gray rock method really is – and how you can avoid it.